queryverse/Query.jl/README.md

 ## Installation

 This package only works on julia 0.5- and newer.
-First, clone these packages:
+First, clone the package:
 ````julia
 Pkg.clone("https://github.com/davidanthoff/Query.jl.git")
 ````